dynamsoft-docs/capture-vision-docs/architecture/input.md

 ### Custom Implementation

 An ISA implementation requires more than ten methods, which is not easy to do.
-Therefore Dynamsoft provides a base class to help developers build their own:
+Therefore, Dynamsoft provides a base class to help developers build their own.
+Check out the definition of the class for more information:

 <div class="sample-code-prefix template2"></div>
    >- JavaScript